 - Discharge the charged capacitor by connecting it to the mini propeller provided.

-- Assess your materials and consider the data established from Part 1 and Part 2.
-Choose materials for your car design, keeping in mind the Competition Ratio.
-Make sure you make preliminary sketches during this process.
-(You may choose different combinations of power sources and power storage devices for your design)
+- Assess the materials and consider the data produced from Part 1 and Part 2.
+Choose materials for the car design, keeping in mind the competition ratio.
+Create preliminary sketches during this process.
+Different combinations of power sources and power storage devices may be used for the design.

-- Your design must be able to hold the power storage devices on top of it during the trials (you may modify your design to fit the power storage devices as you deem fit).
-Prepare a price-list for your renewable energy powered vehicle based on the setups and materials you have chosen.
-Have your TA sign the sketches and the price-list.
+- The design must be able to hold the power storage devices on top of it during the trials.
+The design can be modified.
+Prepare a price-list for the renewable energy-powered vehicle based on the design and materials chosen.
+Have a TA sign the sketches and the price-list.

-- Your TA will provide the materials needed for your design.
-If you decide to modify your design during the construction of your car, note the changes and describe the reasons for them.
-If the modifications required more materials to be used, make sure you update your price list and your TA approves it.
-(Note: You may modify your design between trials)
+- A TA will provide the materials needed for the design.
+If the design is modified during construction, note the changes and describe the reasons for them.
+If the modifications required more materials, make sure the price list is updated and a TA approves it.
+Designs may be modified between trials.

-The renewable energy vehicle must be able to carry the power storage device you choose to use on it (e.g. fuel cell, capacitor).
-You may only power your capacitor and fuel cell using the power sources provided, violations to these rules will result in a failing grade for the lab report for this lab.
+The renewable energy vehicle must be able to carry its power storage device (e.g. fuel cell, capacitor).
+If a capacitor is used, it may only be powered using the power sources provided.
+Violations to these rules will result in a failing grade for the lab report for this lab.

-When requested by the TA, the student will position the renewable energy car and complete the necessary connections before the trial begins.
+When requested by the TA, the renewable energy car will be positioned and the necessary connections will be completed before the trial begins.